 The next day Emperor’s other Hellcat squadron, No. 804, splashed two Blohm & Voss Bv-138 flying boats.
 The skipper of 804 Squadron was the highly experienced Lt.
 Cmdr.
 Orr, with at least 8½ victories in Fairey Fulmars from his 1940-41 Mediterranean days.

 On May 14 Emperor’s Hellcats pounced on a flock of Heinkel He-115 floatplanes off Rørvik.
 Ritchie, leading a No. 800 Squadron flight, easily shot one down, becoming one of only 14 Royal Navy aces.
 Then he rendezvoused with Orr and shared in the destruction of another Heinkel.
 At least two other He-115s were strafed on the water.

 “By the time we had knocked our speed off and turned around to run in at them again, the three remaining floatplanes were bobbing up and down on the water like sitting ducks,” Orr related.
 “White Flight had since exhausted their ammunition after strafing the remaining He 115s, and it was left to us to finish them off.
 I shared in the sinking of one and then we set another alight.
-A No. 800 Squadron aircraft flown by Sub-Lieutenant Holloway was hit by return fire from one of the He 115s and the pilot was forced to bale out on the return trip to Emperor.
+A No. 800 Squadron aircraft flown by Sub-Lieutenant Holloway was hit by return fire from one of the He 115s and the pilot was forced to bail out on the return trip to Emperor.
 Sadly, he was never found.”